What Does a Herniated Disc Feel Like?

 Spine

 If a spinal disc dehydrates or degenerates to the extent of generating pain and instability in the spinal segment, it is referred to as degenerative disc disease.
-Chronic, low-level pain surrounding the disc and periodic periods of more acute pain are common symptoms of degenerative disc disease, though this may also be coupled with the nerve root pain mentioned above as the unstable vertebrae can also trap the surrounding nerves.
+Chronic, low-level pain surrounding the disc and periodic periods of more acute pain are common symptoms of degenerative disc disease, though this may also be coupled with the nerve root pain mentioned above, as the unstable vertebrae can also trap the surrounding nerves.

 A reduction in disc cushioning and support may also result in hypermobility between two vertebrae.
 This unusual mobility can cause muscular spasms and pain, as well as irritation of the joints and nerve roots.
 Bone spurs can also form as a result, as the body will create new bone tissue to compensate for a lack of support near a joint.